-A partner at Mortlock McCormack Law, Sue specialises in corporate and commercial law.
-She is the Pro-Chancellor of the University of Canterbury and has previously been a director of the Lyttelton Port Company Limited, the New Zealand Symphony Orchestra and the Public Trust.
+Sue practised as a corporate commercial lawyer for 35 years before retiring from partnership in 2019.
+She is the Chancellor of the University of Canterbury and has previously been a director of the Lyttelton Port Company Limited, the New Zealand Symphony Orchestra and the Public Trust.

 Hazel is a lawyer specialising in ACC, health and safety, employment law and professional ethics.
 She sits on the NZ Law Society ACC Committee.

 She also has undertaken inquiries on behalf of government and organisations and in 2014 she was part of a three-person inquiry into safety in the forestry sector.
 She has worked with KiwiRail and the Rail and Maritime Transport Union on safety related issues including the Otira and Kaimai tunnels, locomotive engineer health and supporting KiwiRail health and safety action teams.

 She is a director of Community Law and has previously been a director of the Civil Aviation Authority.

 Rachel is the director of her own transport consultancy business.
 She brings significant local and central government experience in strategic transport planning, passenger transport and procurement.
 Rachel has board experience in both central government and the not-for-profit sector.

 Rachel is the Chairperson of the Tauranga Budget Advisory Service, on the Bay of Plenty Department of Conservation Board and a member of Tauranga City Council’s Heart of the City technical advisory group.
 Rachel is a full member of the New Zealand Planning Institute and has a master’s degree in transport studies.